SLAC National Accelerator Laboratory

-Today SLAC research centers on a broad program in atomic and solid-state physics, chemistry, biology, and medicine using X-rays from synchrotron radiation and a free-electron laser as well as experimental and theoretical research in elementary particle physics, astroparticle physics, and cosmology.
+Today SLAC research centers on a broad program in atomic and solid-state physics, chemistry, biology, and medicine using X-rays from synchrotron radiation and a free-electron laser as well as experimental and theoretical research in elementary particle physics, accelerator physics, astroparticle physics, and cosmology.
 The laboratory is under the programmatic direction of the United States Department of Energy Office of Science.

 History

-Founded in 1962 as the Stanford Linear Accelerator Center, the facility is located on 426 acre of Stanford University-owned land on Sand Hill Road in Menlo Park, California—just west of the university's main campus.
-The main accelerator is 2 mi long—the longest linear accelerator in the world—and has been operational since 1966.
+Founded in 1962 as the Stanford Linear Accelerator Center, the facility is located on 426 acre of Stanford University-owned land on Sand Hill Road in Menlo Park, California, just west of the university's main campus.
+The main accelerator is 2 mi long, making it the longest linear accelerator in the world, and has been operational since 1966.

 Research at SLAC has produced three Nobel Prizes in Physics: